Nat-Stephenson/Hugo_Website_Draft/content/Doodles/_index.md

-# Doodles Gallery

-In my spare time, I get joy from creating illustrations and doddles.
+In my spare time, I enjoy creating illustrations and doddles.
 I have now started attending workshops to improve my digital drawing skills and to experiment a little with different styles.
 The tool used is Procreate.

 Here are some of my illustrations: